 World on Brink of 5 ‘Disastrous’ Climate Tipping Points 0922 - collapse of Greenland ice cap, collapse of main North Atlantic current (Gulf Stream +), disrupting rain for billions of people, and abrupt thaw of permafrost, and dramatic changes to vast northern forests.

-How Not to Solve the Climate Change Problem 0722 - by Kevin Trenberth, a leading climate scientists for 4 decades who helped write IPCC assessments, influence exceeded only by Jim Hansen, in Dr. Fry's eyes.
+How Not to Solve the Climate Change Problem 0722 - by Kevin Trenberth, a leading climate scientists for 4 decades who helped write IPCC assessments. in Dr. Fry's eyes, his influence exceeded only by Jim Hansen.

 Paraphrasing: We are well on the way to 1.5°C hotter than 1880; damages will get even worse above 1.5°C. We need net-zero by 2050 to limit warming to 2°C. The changeover to renewables has been slow.
 Solar radiation management (SRM), by imitating major volcano eruptions, has the bad side effect of moving monsoon rain offshore.
-It is also expensive.
-For CO2 removal (CDR), CCS has proven to be too expensive - as well as ineffective, because it is mostly used for enhanced oil recovery.
-Direct air capture is also too expensive so far, as it uses a lot of energy.
-RemovING our legacy CO2, even at a hoped-for $100 / ton, would exceed the Gross World Product (GWP).
+It is also expensive. [false] For CO2 removal (CDR), CCS (Carbon Capture - from smokestacks - and Storage) has proven to be too expensive - as well as ineffective, because it is mostly used for enhanced oil recovery.
+Direct air capture (DAC) is also too expensive so far, as it uses a lot of energy.
+The cost of removing our legacy CO2, even at a hoped-for $100 / ton, would exceed the Gross World Product (GWP).
 Trees are cheaper, but impermanent; forests burn.
 “The arithmetic highlights the tremendous need to cut emissions.
 There is no viable workaround.”

 ‘Soon the world will be unrecognizable’ – Is it still possible to prevent total climate meltdown?
 0722 - This summary of Bill McGuire’s book, Hothouse Earth, mentions netither CDR nor SRM [see above].
 If one throws away these tools, McGuire’s analysis is broadly correct.
 But we should not throw them away.